engineersmnky/VBA_Rails_Style/README.md

 Rails Style Validation for VBA

-Designed By engineersmnky 10/4/2013

 Validator acts as a validation engine for VBA Applications

-Validators formatting was inspired by Rails validations and uses as similar a foramtting style as possible
+Validators formatting was inspired by Rails validations and uses as similar a formatting style as possible

+(Although it is still a work in progess)

 It must be used in conjunction with ValidatorError which will hold the name and error messgae for each object that fails validation